 No studies have evaluated the direct benefit or harms of screening for vitamin D deficiency.
-Among asymptomatic community-dwelling populations with low vitamin D levels, the evidence suggests that treatment with vitamin D (with or without calcium) has no effect on mortality, fractures, depression, the incidence of diabetes, cardiovascular disease, cancer, or adverse events.
-The evidence is inconclusive about the impact of treatment on falls, physical functioning, and infection.
+Among asymptomatic, community-dwelling populations with low vitamin D levels, the evidence suggests that treatment with vitamin D (with or without calcium) has no effect on mortality or the incidence of fractures, falls, depression, diabetes, cardiovascular disease, cancer, or adverse events.
+The evidence is inconclusive about the impact of treatment on physical functioning and infection.